-Criminal Justice Theory: This emphasis is appropriate for those who wish to continue graduate education in a Ph.D. program, teach at a two-year college, or embark on a career in governmental research.
+- Criminal Justice Theory – for students who want to continue graduate education in a PhD program, teach at a two-year college, or embark on a career in government research.

-Victim and Offender Services: This emphasis is appropriate for those interested in working with crime victims, juveniles, probation and parole clients, or providing services in institutional or community-based settings.
+- Victim and Offender Services – for students interested in working with crime victims, juveniles, probation and parole clients, or providing services in institutional or community-based settings.

 To provide maximum flexibility, no campus visits are required.
 You can log in to view course materials at times that are convenient for you.

 The program’s curriculum is reviewed annually by the Criminal Justice Department Advisory Board, who makes recommendations for new course developments to meet the challenging demands of the field.
 The board is comprised of faculty and supervisors employed with federal, state, and local law enforcement and corrections agencies, such as the Federal Bureau of Investigation; the Bureau of Alcohol, Tobacco, Firearms and Explosives; the Wisconsin Department of Justice Training and Standards Bureau; and municipal police departments.